Business Schools in Iowa

 Even though the land of rolling prairies may seem to put crops before advertising agencies, three firms appeared on Inc.’s Top 5000 list of the fastest-growing private companies in 2012: EdgeCore, ME&V and Mudd Advertising.
 EdgeCore, in particular, outdid itself, going from $1.4 million in revenue in 2008 to $6.2 million in 2011.

 The employment market for Iowa marketing graduates looks pretty good.
 According to 2008-2018 statistics from Iowa Workforce Development, jobs for market research analysts are expected to grow 24%.
 Projected increases for marketing managers (13%) and PR specialists (21%) are also in line with national figures.

 As is to be expected in a state with a relatively low cost of living, your take-home pay will be below that of your coastal peers.
-The median annual salary for an Iowan marketing manager was $94,400 in 2011, according to the U.S. Bureau of Labor Statistics.
+The median annual income for an Iowa-based marketing manager was $94,400 in 2011, according to the US Department of Labor, Bureau of Labor Statistics (www.bls.gov).